 Once you have created the opt-in and the automation to send it, you have to advertise it on your site.
 There are some simple ways to do this.

 ThriveLeads.
-This is another plug-in as well.
-This one allows you to add your opt-in form on a post, as a pop-up or even as a welcome bar (at the top of your site).
-What is great about this service is that you can test two forms against one another and it will automatically keep the one that has the highest conversion.
+This is another plug-in, as well.
+You can add your opt-in form on a post, pop-up, or even as a welcome bar (at the top of your site).
+What is great about this service is that you can test two forms against one another, and it will automatically keep the one with the highest conversion.

 For instance, if you are not sure if a slide in at the bottom of your page works better than a hello bar at the very top, you can have those two compete against one another for some time.
 At the end of the testing period, ThriveLeads will determine which one was more successful and keep that one live on your site – but disable the one that does not do as well.

 Also, you can create opt-in boxes and place code anywhere in your posts you would like for the form to appear.
 You are not limited to placement at the bottom of your post (such as with ConvertKit).
-This is a paid theme, but the investment pays for itself very quickly.
+ThriveLeads is a paid product, but the investment pays for itself very quickly.

-HOW CAN USE USE INCENTIVES AND STILL BE GDPR COMPLIANT?
+HOW CAN YOU USE INCENTIVES AND STILL BE GDPR COMPLIANT?

 In 2018, there was a new law enacted in Europe called GDPR.
 It stands for General Data Protection Regulation.
 It ensures that readers understand how information is collected and how it will be used.
 One of the topics was email lists.
 Readers have to decide to sign up for your list and must know that they will be added to it.
 You can’t force them to sign up for a freebie.